The Generalized Second Law and the Spatial Curvature Index: Combining the DEC and GSL

 \section{Combining the DEC and GSL}

 Let us begin by considering an ever-expanding, homogeneous and isotropic universe that obeys Einstein gravity.
 Thus we can write,

 and

 where $\rho$ is the total energy density, i.e., radiation, matter (luminous and dark) and dark energy, and $p$ the total pressure.
-The cosmic equation of state is defined as $w =p/\rho$ and depends on the scale factor only. \\
+We define the cosmic equation of state as $w =p/\rho$ which, obviously, depends on the scale factor. \\

 Now the question arises: Which are the limits, from above and from below of $w$?
 The first one is given by the requirement that the speed of sound, $\sqrt{\partial p/\partial \rho}$, does not exceed the speed of light.
 So, $w \leq 1$.
 Unfortunately a parallel reasoning cannot be applied to derive the lower limit since it can be negative, as it is the case when the universe is dominated by dark energy.
 Here we recall how straightforwardly the lower limit of $w$ can be determined with the help of the DEC \cite{wald1984,eric2004}.
 In the present context the latter boils down to $\rho > 0$ alongside $\rho + p \geq 0$.